HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's a SpriteRenderer?</summary>

-SpriteRenderer is a Unity component which takes a sprite asset to render on screen.
-Select the GameObject in the Hierarchy to view the component in the Inspector.
+SpriteRenderer is a Unity component which renders a sprite on screen.
+Select the GameObject in the 'Hierarchy' to view the SpriteRenderer component for this object in the 'Inspector'.
 Here sereval options are available for modifying how the sprite is rendered.
 For example:

  - Sprite: This is the sprite image to render.
 It was populated automatically when you created the GameObject with drag/drop.
  - Color: White is the default, displaying the sprite as it was created by the artist.
 Changing this color modifies the sprite's appearance.
-You can also use the Alpha value here to make a sprite transparent.
+You can also use the alpha value here to make a sprite transparent.
  - Order in Layer: When multiple sprites are overlapping, this is used to determine which one is on top of the other.

 <img src="http://i.imgur.com/4w3P1nx.png" width=50% />